One-Pot Pastry Cream Recipe

 Learn how to make a paste of flour, eggs, vanilla, and milk.
 This can be used to create desserts such as éclairs and cream puffs.
-This is an easy pastry cream recipe that uses one pot and there's no need to temper the eggs.
+This is an easy pastry cream recipe that uses one pot, and there’s no need to temper the eggs.

 If you plan on mastering desserts, this recipe is a must-have in your repertoire.
 You will be making it often as a component on its own or as an ingredient in another component.
 We often use it in mousses and Danishes, entremets, Mille-feuille, and even in cakes.